 While there is an additional cost imposed on the Melbourne system as a result of Barwon Water accessing increased volumes of water from Melbourne, this is not sufficient to offset the significant capital cost savings.
 Portfolio 2 offers the largest net benefit compared to the Base Case, when considering whole-of-community costs and benefits.

 - Value of avoided environmental flow costs

-- Cost of pumping water from Melborurne
+Cost of pumping water from Melborurne

-- Value of avoided social cost of water restrictions.

-• Additional cost to Melbourne system from accessing share of State's next augmentation
+- Additional cost to Melbourne system from accessing share of State's next augmentation